bonitasoft/bonita-doc/md/create-a-report.md

 6. Click on **_OK_**.
 7. Still in the **Options** window, select the **Classpath** tab.
 8. Click on **_Add JAR_**.
-9. Browse to your Bonita BPM Studio installation directory and navigate to `workspace/tomcat/webapps/bonita/WEB-INF/lib/`.
+9. Browse to your Bonita Studio installation directory and navigate to `workspace/tomcat/webapps/bonita/WEB-INF/lib/`.
-10. Select the `console-server-sp-X.Y.Z.jar` file, where `X.Y.Z` is the Bonita BPM version.
+10. Select the `console-server-sp-X.Y.Z.jar` file, where `X.Y.Z` is the Bonita version.
 11. Click on **_Open_**.

-### Add interactivity with Bonita BPM Portal to your report
+### Add interactivity with Bonita Portal to your report

-When creating a report you may need to enable Bonita BPM Portal users to interact with it.
+When creating a report you may need to enable Bonita Portal users to interact with it.
-Bonita BPM Portal integration of the Jasper report viewer makes interactivity possible by providing widgets that can control report parameters.
+Bonita Portal integration of the Jasper report viewer makes interactivity possible by providing widgets that can control report parameters.
 Widgets are configured directly in the Jasper report as properties.

-Here is the sequence of events when an interactive Jasper report is displayed in Bonita BPM Portal:
+Here is the sequence of events when an interactive Jasper report is displayed in Bonita Portal:

-1. Bonita BPM Portal reads the report properties and generates an HTML form containing the widgets.
+1. Bonita Portal reads the report properties and generates an HTML form containing the widgets.
-2. The HTML code is injected as a report parameter by Bonita BPM Portal.
+2. The HTML code is injected as a report parameter by Bonita Portal.
 3. The report renders the HTML code using the parameter.
 4. The end-user can then interact with the widgets and the report is automatically re-generated if a value changes.